piscaries/search_mcp_demo/README.md

 - Intelligent filtering and categorization
 - Result formatting and presentation

-The main demo script `llm_search_mcp_demo.py` shows the full power of combining LLMs with Elasticsearch for e-commerce search.
+The main demo scripts show the full power of combining LLMs with Elasticsearch for e-commerce search:

+- `openai_mcp_search_demo.py` - Implementation using OpenAI's function calling
+- `claude_mcp_search_demo.py` - Implementation using Claude's tool use capability

 ## Complete Setup Guide